jubako/jubako/spec/directory.rst

 -------------

 If ``storeType`` is 1, the store is indexed.
-The store type is composed of the data, and the tailer.
+The store type is composed of the data, and the tail.
-The tailer itself contains a index, storing the offset of the key data in data.
+The tail itself contains a index, storing the offset of the key data in data.

-By definition, a indexed keystore is usefull if ``nb_bytes(entryCount) < offsetSize``.
+By definition, a indexed keystore is useful if ``nb_bytes(entryCount) < offsetSize``.

 ============== ================== ====== ===========